 The Worlds Best Fender Stratocaster Reviewed

-STOP - before you write this off as some copy guitar check it out as this stratocaster has been viewed over 600,000 times on YouTube! and counting.
+STOP - before you write this off as some copy guitar check it out as this stratocaster has been viewed and seen over 1,300,000 times on YouTube! and counting.

 This is a guitar that I rebuilt from the ground up basically.
 It started out as a different guitar and then progressed to what you see below.
 Somewhat of a change for the better I believe.

 Fender stratocaster with Warmoth natural quilt maple and swamp ash body; click for larger image

 - Fender custom built Stratocaster by Tony Mckenzie

 - Warmoth natural swamp ash and quilt maple top

 - David White pickups - now extremely rare check the review on this website

 - 6 point tremolo as they used to be

 - Locking tuners